Dudson

 Dudson is a British company that manufactured tableware, glassware and porcelain, in Hanley, Stoke-on-Trent.
 It is one of the oldest brands of its industry in England, founded in 1800.

 The former pottery works is the location of the Dudson Centre and the Dudson Museum.

 History

 The company was founded in Hanley by Richard Dudson in 1800.
 In its early years it produced a variety of domestic ware.
 In the 1880s James Thomas Dudson, great-grandson of the founder, identified a need to serve specifically the hospitality market, in view of the increase in travel created by the railways, and made significant changes in production.
 By 1891 the company, concentrating on this market, produced a particularly strong type of vitrified china, developed by James's father.

 The company became the oldest privately owned family business in the UK tableware industry.
-Ian Dudson, of the Dudson family, has served as the Lord Lieutenant of Staffordshire since 2012.
+Ian Dudson, of the Dudson family, served as the Lord Lieutenant of Staffordshire from 2012 to 2025.